TransparentHealth/python-poetri/README.md

     $ sudo apt-get install python-dev

-(The above instruction will differ for iOS, Redhat, Windows, etc.)

-To install poetri type:

-    $ pip install python-poetri
+The above Ubuntu Linux instructions will differ on Mac, Redhat, Windows, etc. A C compier and Python development files are required for the next step to run without error.
+A quick Google search about your platform is better than any instructions that can be offered here.

-To install system wide, type:
+To install poetri, on the command line type:

     $ sudo pip install python-poetri

+You may be asked for a password.

 Command Line Tools